Are you a school administrator? Yes No x to close

 Pharmacy Technician: Degrees and Jobs for Military & Veterans

-Texarkana College describes pharmacy technician degrees as the preparation for becoming "an entry-level health care professional that can be found working alongside Pharmacists, Doctors, and Nurses to prepare and package medications prescribed for patients and keep up with inventory for a pharmacy.
-Pharmacy Technicians may also be responsible for some administrative tasks for a pharmacy such as processing insurance claims and filing paperwork."
-Pharmacy technicians assist pharmacists in preparing and dispensing prescription medication.
-Pharmacy technicians (pharmacy techs or PTs) may work to dispense medications directly to customers, patients, or health professionals.
-When you graduate with this degree, your job options include "...a variety of environments that distribute and fill prescription medications. " Texarkana College also notes that graduates may go on to work in retail pharmacies including Walmart, Walgreens, and CVS.
-Pharmacy techs may work in retail pharmacies, including those found in drug stores and hospitals.
-They also work in other locations, such as grocery stores, acute care facilities, nursing homes, and managed care clinics.
-While some sources report that two-thirds of pharmacy techs work in retail pharmacies, PTs also work in facilities where they become a part of the health care team and work directly with nurses, doctors, and fellow technicians.
+Pharmacy Technicians assist pharmacists in preparing and dispensing prescription medication.
+Pharmacy Technicians (also known as Pharmacy Techs or PTs) may work directly with customers, patients, or healthcare professionals to dispense medications.
+Pharmacy technicians may work in retail pharmacies, including those located in drugstores and hospitals.
+Pharmacy technicians also work in various settings, including grocery stores, acute care facilities, nursing homes, and managed care clinics.
+While two-thirds of pharmacy technicians work in retail pharmacies, they also work in facilities where they become an integral part of the healthcare team, working directly with nurses, doctors, and fellow technicians.
 Pharmacy techs work under the direct supervision of a licensed pharmacist and assist in all aspects of preparing prescription medications.

 Pharmacy Tech Responsibilities